dcdeepesh/Talkey/README.md

 Talkey is a global push to talk utility for Google Meet.
 Global means the push to talk key can be used anywhere, not just when the Meet tab is open/focused.

-Its features multi-key keybindings to activate push to talk, audio feedback on activate and deactivate and being globally accessible.
+Its features include multi-key keybindings to activate push to talk, audio feedback on activate and deactivate and being globally accessible.
 Talkey achieves the global nature by having two running components communicating with each other; a browser component (i.e. browser extension), which handles the Google Meet controls, and a platform component (e.g. an app for the host OS), which takes care of keybindings.

 > The platform component should be run before running the browser component.
-To make it convinient, the platform component starts at boot by default.
+To make it convenient, the platform component starts at boot by default.

 ## Table of contents